On the Move

 This is the sort of thing that happens at Christian conferences.
 And this apparently wasn’t lost on the Lord.
 He purposely got away from the hustle and bustle of the daily grind with its incessant demands and distractions.
 This was not business as usual.

-Of the thousands of people Jesus helped during His life, only 120 continued His mission after He died (Acts 1:15).
-Most likely they had climbed the mountain with Him before.
+Of the thousands of people Jesus helped during His life, only 120 continued His mission after His death (Acts 1:15).
+Most likely they had climbed the mountain with Him before His departure.

 Don’t Miss Out